Skip to main content

 The maximum incentive is tied to a percentage of the cost of self-only coverage.
 This allows for a spouse’s participation without compelling the employee to disclose information about their family medical history, which would be protected genetic information.

-It is important to note that employers are not permitted to offer incentives in exchange for health information about an employee’s children, nor can they offer incentives for the of the spouse.
+It is important to note that employers are not permitted to offer incentives in exchange for health information about an employee’s children, nor can they offer incentives for the genetic information of the spouse.
 The framework consistently attempts to draw a line, albeit a complex one, that allows for some health promotion activities while protecting the most sensitive information that could be used to predict long-term health risks for an employee.

 Academic